-- 307.1 Evaporators and cooling coils.
-Condensate drainage systems shall be provided for equipment and appliances containing evaporators and cooling coils in accordance with the International Mechanical Code. - 307.2 Fuel-burning appliances.
+307.1 Evaporators and cooling coils.
+Condensate drainage systems shall be provided for equipment and appliances containing evaporators and cooling coils in accordance with the International Mechanical Code.

+307.2 Fuel-burning appliances.
 Liquid combustion by-products of condensing appliances shall be collected and discharged to an approved plumbing fixture or disposal area in accordance with the manufacturer's installation instructions.
 Condensate piping shall be of approved corrosion-resistant material and shall not be smaller than the drain connection on the appliance.
-Such piping shall maintain a minimum slope in the direction of discharge of not less than one-eighth unit vertical in 12 units horizontal (1 percent slope). - [M] 307.3 Drain pipe materials and sizes.
-Components of the condensate disposal system shall be cast iron, galvanized steel, copper, polybutylene, polyethylene, ABS, CPVC or PVC pipe or tubing.
+Such piping shall maintain a minimum slope in the direction of discharge of not less than one-eighth unit vertical in 12 units horizontal (1-percent slope).

+[M] 307.3 Drain pipe materials and sizes.
+Components of the condensate disposal system shall be cast iron, galvanized steel, copper, cross-linked polyethylene, polybutylene, polyethylene, ABS, CPVC or PVC pipe or tubing.
 All components shall be selected for the pressure and temperature rating of the installation.
-Condensate waste and drain line size shall be not less than /4-inch internal diameter (19 mm) and shall not decrease in size from the drain connection to the place of condensate disposal.
+Joints and connections shall be made in accordance with the applicable provisions of Chapter 7 of the International Plumbing Code relative to the material type.
+Condensate waste and drain line size shall be not less than 3/4-inch (19 mm) internal diameter and shall not decrease in size from the drain pan connection to the place of condensate disposal.
 Where the drain pipes from more than one unit are manifolded together for condensate drainage, the pipe or tubing shall be sized in accordance with an approved method.

-All horizontal sections of drain piping shall be installed in uniform alignment at a uniform slope. - 307.4 Traps.
-Condensate drains shall be trapped as required by the equipment or appliance manufacturer. - 307.5 Auxiliary drain pan.
+307.4 Traps.
+Condensate drains shall be trapped as required by the equipment or appliance manufacturer.

+307.5 Auxiliary drain pan.
 Category IV condensing appliances shall be provided with an auxiliary drain pan where damage to any building component will occur as a result of stoppage in the condensate drainage system.
-Such pan shall be installed in accordance with the applicable provisions of Section 307 of the International Mechanical Code. - Exception: An auxiliary drain pan shall not be required for appliances that automatically shut down operation in the event of a stoppage in the condensate drainage system.
+Such pan shall be installed in accordance with the applicable provisions of Section 307 of the International Mechanical Code.

+Exception: An auxiliary drain pan shall not be required for appliances that automatically shut down operation in the event of a stoppage in the condensate drainage system.